gyscos/cursive/cursive/examples/Readme.md

 ## [`refcell_view`](./refcell_view.rs)

-Here we show how to access multiple views concurently through their name.
+Here we show how to access multiple views concurrently through their name.

 ## [`progress`](./progress.rs)